UltimateSeeSharp/MidJourney-Image-Generator/README.md

 Warnings
 -------------

-If you start a bot you have to close it again!
+If you start a bot, you also have to close it again!
-It could be running in the background (You can use force stop for all processes to close)
+Use `force all stop` to kill all windows

 Licence
 -------------